grscheller/pythonic-fp/README.md

 Collection of Functional Programming (FP) oriented Python libraries.
 While taking a functional programming approach, these packages endeavor to remain Pythonic.
+:wq
 Pythonic FP is a hobby project, but the maintainer is serious about its quality.

 ## Pythonic FP